campanam/BaitsTools/README.md

 `-E, --rbed`: Output BED file listing the coordinates of baits relative to input sequences.
 For example, if a gene is at neighboring positions 570-900 of a reference genome, a bait at positions 570-689 will have BED coordinates 0-120 rather than 569-689.
 `--shuffle`: Shuffle the last bait forward to compensate for reaching the end of a contig
 `-D, --ncbi`: Denotes that FASTA/FASTQ file headers have NCBI-style descriptors after the sample name separated by spaces (e.g. `>{sample_name} {descriptor1} {descriptor2}`).
-`-G, --gaps [VALUE]`: Strategy to handle baits that include gap characters (-) (one of `include`, `exclude`,  `extend`). `include` keeps all baits sequences with gaps. `exclude` filters out all baits with gaps. `extend` attempts to extend baits to complete length while removing gap characters.  *WARNING: extended baits will have BED coordinates corresponding to the uncorrected bait sequence.* Default is `include`.
+`--phred64`: Qualities are encoded in phred64 rather than phred33.
+`-C, --collapse`: Collapse ambiguity codes to a single nucleotide.
+One nucleotide will be chosen randomly from the possible nucleotides (e.g. either A or G will be selected for a R site).
+If `-N` is specified, N sites will be treated as missing data and filtered out as specified.
+Otherwise, N sites will be treated as matching any nucleotide (A, G, C, T(U)).
 `-Y, --rna`: Output bait sequences as RNA rather than DNA.
 `-R, --rc`: Output reverse-complemented baits.
-`--phred64`: Qualities are encoded in phred64 rather than phred33.
+`-G, --gaps [VALUE]`: Strategy to handle baits that include gap characters (-) (one of `include`, `exclude`,  `extend`). `include` keeps all baits sequences with gaps. `exclude` filters out all baits with gaps. `extend` attempts to extend baits to complete length while removing gap characters.  *WARNING: extended baits will have BED coordinates corresponding to the uncorrected bait sequence.* Default is `include`.
 `-5, --5prime [VALUE]`: Sequence to addend to 5' end of baits.
 `-3, --3prime [VALUE]`: Sequence to addend to 3' end of baits.
 `--fillin [VALUE]`: Fill in baits shorter than requested length with specified sequence repeat motif.